extism/js-sdk/DEVELOPING.md

 One notable exception to this rule: Deno implements Node polyfills; for complicated imports, like `node:worker_threads`, we instead only polyfill the browser.
-The browser polyfill is split into `host:node:worker_threads.ts` and `worker:node:worker_threads.ts`: these polyfill just enough of the Node worker thread API over the top of builtin workers to make them adhere to the same interface.
+The browser polyfill is split into `host:node:worker_threads.ts` and `worker-node-worker_threads.ts`: these polyfill just enough of the Node worker thread API over the top of builtin workers to make them adhere to the same interface.